-Which is the best portable air conditioner for fast cooling?
+Best portable air conditioner for fast cooling

 When you’re shopping for a portable air conditioner, you're looking for something that will not only cool you down, but also do it as quickly as possible.
 Make sure you keep an eye out for the energy output of a prospective appliance – the higher the output, the faster the cooling system.
 It may mean spending a little more, but it’s worth the extra cash.

 Our top pick for best cooling strength and capacity is the Polocool 6.0kW Portable Air Conditioner.
 With one of the highest energy output numbers on the market, this model will cool you down incredibly quickly.
 It functions best in rooms between 20 and 42 square metres, but it is more than capable of providing a quick cooldown in smaller areas.